2017 Summer Universiade: Theme song

+Ceremonies

 Opening ceremony

-A few weeks before the opening ceremony, it was confirmed that audience members would be allowed to bring Taiwan flags into the stadium, though official participants of the opening ceremony on the stadium floor would not be allowed to use them.
+A few weeks before the opening ceremony, FISU and the Organizing Committee confirmed that public would be allowed to bring Taiwan flags into the stadium, though the delegations and volunteers who participate on event would not be allowed to use them.

-The opening ceremony on 19 August was affected by several incidents of protest from protestors outside the stadium, as well as rumors that one or more Islamic State (IS) sympathisers had infiltrated the country, either as foreign workers or as part of the event's guest teams.
+The opening ceremony on 19 August was affected by several incidents of protest from protestors outside the stadium, as well as hoaxes that one or more Islamic State (ISIS) sympathisers had entered the country and are posing as either as foreign workers or as part of the event's guest teams.
 Several groups and organizations, including opponents to the pension reform that was carried out in June, also staged protests outside of the Taipei Municipal Stadium which in turn caused security concerns that affected the opening ceremony.

-Before the event, it was known that athletes from China would not take part in the Parade of Nations for political reasons.
-However, protests outside the stadium prevented all athletes and flagbearers after Burkina Faso (starting with Burundi) from entering the stadium at the scheduled time.
-Volunteers carried the flags into the stadium in the designated order, while the athletes waited outside.
+The scheduled plan was for the placard bearer, then the flagbearers, then the athletes of each country to enter the stadium in alphabetical order, starting with Burundi and ending with Zimbabwe, with the host country entering last.
+Protests outside the stadium prevented all athletes and flagbearers after Burkina Faso from entering the stadium at the scheduled time.
+Instead, volunteers carried the flags into the stadium in the designated order while the athletes waited outside.
 Shortly after the volunteer carrying Zimbabwe's flag entered the stadium, all of the placard bearers between Burundi and Zimbabwe entered (not in alphabetical order), followed by all of their athletes.
-The host country's team, the Chinese Taipei delegation, entered last in the proper order (placard bearer, followed by flagbearer, followed by their athletes).
+The host country's team, the Chinese Taipei delegation, entered last in the proper order.
+China did not take part in the Parade of Nations due to political reasons, as announced prior to the ceremony.

 Over 5,600 uniformed and plain-clothes Taiwanese police, including Military police armed with rifles, were present to ensure the smooth running of the opening ceremony.

 Closing ceremony

+The closing ceremony started at 6:30pm on 30 August with "Indie Formosa", a 10 song performance influenced by the cultures of Hakka, Taiwanese and other aboriginal cultures from the area.
+Other performances included a mix of contemporary Taiwanese and international music in dance performances.
+At the end of the ceremony, the FISU flag was lowered and handed over to the representatives of Naples, Italy, the host of the next Summer Universiade, in 2019.

 During the closing ceremony, athletes from Argentina, Brazil, Canada, Denmark, Dominican Republic and the United Kingdom thanked Taiwan by carrying banners, Republic of China flags and wigs with the colours of the ROC flag.
-A day after the Closing Ceremony, Argentinian athletes were given an official warning by FISU for bringing flags of the Republic of China into the stadium as they marched in the parade of nations in the closing ceremony.
+After the closing ceremony, athletes of these countries received an official warning by FISU for bringing flags of the Republic of China into the stadium as they marched in the parade of nations in the closing ceremony.

-The host of 2019 Summer Universiade, Naples, Italy, also gave performances at the closing ceremony.

-Sport

-Originally, this would be the first edition since the 2003 Summer Universiade in which the number of optional sports would be reduced to 3.
-However, due to these internal issues an exception was made.The Organizing Committee, at bidding process,opted to add the 14 compulsory sports: archery, badminton and taekwondo.Later,they asked FISU to add two more as the local public was showing low interest and to increase the medal chances: weightlifting and golf.As happened two years before,the local authorities wanted to add another one,the baseball.Two other local federations also required the addition of their sports as they also understood the appeal of their sports in the country:Roller Skating and Wushu, which have recently been recognized as University sports by FISU will be part.The eight:billiards, was added later.